lilyso/work-day-scheduler/README.md

 Room for improvement:

 - Ability to save all notes at once.
-Currently, user input can only be save one at a time.
+Currently, user input can only be saved one at a time.

 ## Acknowledgements